Before we get into how to get edu backlinks, lets first explain what are edu backlinks?

 A lot of people think that landing a backlink from an edu site is a lot of work – it’s difficult to come up with content, it’s a pain to get past the gatekeepers, and a bunch of other ridiculous little reasons.
 This couldn’t be further from the truth.

-In fact, if you know what you’re doing getting edu links will be a piece of cake.
+In fact, if you know what you’re doing, to get edu backlinks will be a piece of cake.
 However, you have to set out to do just that.
 Any old piece of content just won’t do so you will have to come up with a good tactic and go after them.

 Here are a couple of tips on how to get backlinks from edu sites that will yield great results.